-NBC and its sister networks are so in love with the Law & Order franchise that even when it started to die off (around 2005, with the death of Jerry Orbach and the failure of Trial By Jury), NBC refused to kill it.
-Even when Law and Order: Los Angeles (which was picked up by NBC despite a weak pilot because of its name) was the Franchise Killer, NBC and USA continued to keep its spinoffs around since it was filling time slots and was still bringing audiences in on the latter (while the ratings on NBC had been in decline for years).
+NBC and its sister networks are so in love with the Law & Order franchise that even when it started to die off (around 2005, with the death of Jerry Orbach and the cancellation of Trial By Jury), NBC refused to kill it.
+Even when Law and Order: Los Angeles (which was picked up by NBC despite a weak pilot because of its name) was declared the Franchise Killer, NBC and USA continued to keep its spinoffs around since it was filling time slots and was still bringing audiences in on the latter (while the ratings on NBC had been in decline for years).

 In a weird sense, The Weather Channel has gotten absolutely hooked on Discovery-style reality shows about roughnecks doing blue collar jobs, such as Iceberg Hunters,Iron Men,Pyros,Reef Wranglers, and a new show about mining, many of which have very little if anything to do with weather.

 Same for Low Winter Sun.
 With the added hype surrounding the last episodes of the final season of Breaking Bad, AMC opted to try to draw interest to their new show by airing it immediately after Bad, which has seen its highest ratings ever.
 This would normally be a smart practice, but the problem is that AMC hyped LWS to absurd degrees, billed it as the new Breaking Bad, constantly promoted the show in every other advertisement, and gave the show half an hour of commercial-free interruption (which of course, Breaking Bad does not benefit from).
 The most absurd move was forcing viewers to wait over half an hour for the pilot of LWS to get a promo for the next episode of Bad which was not even 30 seconds long.
 And the hype didn't even work; LWS was canceled after one season.

 More Four loves Time Team.
 At least two hours a day, every day regardless of what else is in the schedule.